Lithium iron phosphate battery

 The lithium iron phosphate battery (LiFePO_{4} battery) or LFP battery (lithium ferrophosphate) is a type of lithium-ion battery using lithium iron phosphate (LiFePO_{4}) as the cathode material, and a graphitic carbon electrode with a metallic backing as the anode.
 Because of their low cost, high safety, low toxicity, long cycle life and other factors, LFP batteries are finding a number of roles in vehicle use, utility-scale stationary applications, and backup power.
-LFP batteries are cobalt-free.
 As of September 2022, LFP type battery market share for EVs reached 31%, and of that, 68% were from EV makers Tesla and BYD alone.

-Chinese manufacturers currently hold a near-monopoly of LFP battery type production.
+In 2022, Chinese manufacturers held a near-monopoly of LFP battery type production.
 With patents having started to expire in 2022 and the increased demand for cheaper EV batteries, LFP type production is expected to rise further and surpass lithium nickel manganese cobalt oxides (NMC) type batteries.

 The specific energy of LFP batteries is lower than that of other common lithium-ion battery types such as nickel manganese cobalt (NMC) and nickel cobalt aluminum (NCA).
 As of 2024, the specific energy of CATL's LFP battery is claimed to be 205 watt-hours per kilogram (Wh/kg) on the cell level.
 BYD's LFP battery specific energy is 150 Wh/kg.
 The best NMC batteries exhibit specific energy values of over 300 Wh/kg.
 Notably, the specific energy of Panasonic's "2170" NCA batteries used in Tesla's 2020 Model 3 mid-size sedan is around 260 Wh/kg, which is 70% of its "pure chemicals" value.
-LFP batteries also exhibit a lower operating voltage than other lithium-ion battery types.
+LFP batteries also have a lower operating voltage than other lithium-ion battery types.